apify/actor-whitepaper/README.md

 For example, for our help with the COVID-19 pandemic, we released a new page at https://apify.com/covid-19 with list of relevant actors and datasets.
 Why not let people do the same?
 Anyone could create a new team (e.g. called `covid-19`), change branding of the page a bit, upload a Markdown with text content, and the system will automatically show user’s published actors, datasets and key-value stores.

-On user account, there should be just one global setting called `Make profile public` instead of the current `Make profile picture publicly visible`

 ### Shared actors